opennetworkinglab/onos/apps/p4-tutorial/exercise-2.md

     comment at line 251).

-        **Spoiler alert:** There is a reference solution in the same directory as MyTunnelApp.java.
+        **Spoiler alert:** There is a reference solution in the same directory as `MyTunnelApp.java`.
 Feel free to compare your implementation to the reference one.

-2. **Start ONOS with and all the apps**.
+2. **Start ONOS with all the apps required**.

+    0. If ONOS is still running from the previous exercise, stop it by pressing `ctrl-c` in the ONOS log terminal window.

+       This is required since we need to re-build ONOS to reflect the `MyTunnelApp.java` changes you just implemented.
+There is a way to build just the app and upload that to ONOS at runtime, but this functionality is not covered in this tutorial.

     1. On a first terminal window, start ONOS: